andrearcaina/blazingly-go/notes/utf8.md

 ## Runes
 - A rune is a Unicode code point.
 - A rune is an alias for the `int32` type.
-- A rune is a single character.
 - A rune is a single Unicode character.

-In Go, a rune is an alias for the `int32` type and represents a Unicode code point.
-A rune is a single character in a string.
-A rune is a single Unicode character.
-A rune is a single Unicode code point.
-A rune is a single Unicode scalar value.

 ```go
 package main